solyarisoftware/WeBAD/README.md

 You want to use the browser as a voice interface "frontend".
 Specifically you want to detect the user speech messages.

-This software component supply a solution for two scenarios:
+WeBAD supply a solution for two specific scenarios:

-- **Hardware-button push-to-talk**
+1. **Hardware-button push-to-talk**

    The user press a real/hardware button, that mute/un-mute an external mic.
+   You want to record the audio blob from when the user push the button, to when the user release the button!

-- **Continuous listening**
+2. **Continuous listening**

-  The audio is detected in real-time, just talking in front of the PC (or the tablet/ mobile phone / handset).
+   The speech is detected in real-time, just talking in front of the PC (or the tablet/ mobile phone / handset).
    Namely: avoiding any wake-word detection algorithm.
+   You want to record the audio blob from when the user start to talk, to when the user finish the spoken utterance!

 ## What's a speech message?

 Consider user talking with the computer.
-I define "speech" an audio message (a binary Blob in some CODEC format) to be elaborated by some backend voicebot logic.
+I define "speech" an audio message (a binary Blob in some codec format) to be elaborated by some backend voicebot logic.

+> With *audio elaboration* I means a text transcript with an ASR engine
+> (followed by a dialog manager, see my own [NaifJs](https://github.com/solyarisoftware/naifjs).
+> That's out of scope of current project.
+> We here need just to collect  the audio input, from ta web browser client, to be submitted to a backend engine.
+> Se also the [Architecture](#architecture) paragraph.

-In terms of linguistics syntax, for speech I mean the pronunciation of a letter, a number, a monosyllable (the minimal pronounceable item), a word, an entire sentence.
-Examples:
+In terms of syntactical analysis, for *speech* I mean the pronunciation of
-- *1*, *3*, *I*, *c*
+- A letter, a number, a monosyllable (the minimal pronounceable item), by example: *1*, *3*, *I*, *c*, *yes*, *hey*
-- *Alexa*, *in*, *love*, *CRSU123456K*, *ILM-67Z-5643*
+- A single word.
+Examples: *Alexa*, *isn't*, *smart*, *CRSU123456K*, *ILM-67Z-5643*
-- *Ehi Google*, *I'm in love with you*
+- An entire utterance.
+Example: "*Hey Google, I'm in love with you*", "*Please computer, open your heart!*"

-From a trivial time-domain audio point of view, the pronunciation of an entire sentence could be considered as a sequences of audio signal "chunks", interspersed by pauses (silence).
+The pronunciation of an entire spoken sentence could be considered as a sequences of audio signal "chunks", interspersed by pauses (silence).

 Consider the sentence: *I'm in love with you*.
 It contains: